 should or should not be stored in the refrigerator.

-throw away any that have expired, that you no longer use, or whose labels you can’t read.
+throw away any medications that have expired, that you no longer use or whose labels you can no longer read.

-- Throw out old medicine in a sealed, outdoor trash can in a manner that children, animals, or other
+- Throw out old medicine in a sealed, outdoor trash can in a manner that children, animals or other adults

-adults cannot take it.
-Used syringes and needles should be placed in a hard container (like a used laundry soap bottle)
+cannot take it.
+Used syringes and needles should be placed in a hard container (like a used laundry soap bottle) with

-with a tight lid and then thrown into the trash.
-To dispose of controlled substances, like narcotics, you may want to
+a tight lid and then thrown into the trash.
+To dispose of controlled substances, like narcotics, you may want to ask

 - If you take several medications you may want to keep a list and schedule of when you take each one.

 Some people keep track of their medications by using a pill organizer they fill once a week.
 Ask your pharmacist about

 pill organizers or other tracking aids.

 - If your medications are delivered by mail or another delivery service--make sure they do not sit outside